 Prevention is the best protection

 Vessels, pipelines, and trains transport oil into Washington through some of the most unique and special marine environments in the United States.
-These environments are a source of natural beauty, recreation, sustenance, and economic livelihood for many residents and tribal members in our state.
+These environments are a source of natural beauty, recreation, sustenance, and economic livelihood for many residents and tribal members.

 Technologies for containing and cleaning up a spill of oil or hazardous substances are, at best, only partially effective.
-The Washington Legislature determined that spill prevention is the best method to protect our treasured marine environments.
-Our mission uses a zero spills strategy to prevent any oil or hazardous substances from entering waters of the state.
+The Washington Legislature determined that spill prevention is the best method to protect marine environments.

 Spill prevention at work